 Mark went back to the drawing board to analyze a new set of RSVP responses to answer this week’s Big Question: How many people on your guest list, on average, can you actually expect to attend or decline to attend an upcoming event?
 We realized that this question long pre-dated online wedding RSVPs – heck, probably since the Romans and Greeks were sending out invitations to their bacchanal parties and festivities (well, it’s romantic to think so anyway, right?).

 We went about this in a specific way.
 By analyzing the total number of positive (i.e. “Yes, I’ll be there!”)
 RSVPs, we could analyze a specific ratio of guests for an average event that you can expect to say yes (or no, or simply not respond, which we counted as a no for our purposes here).
 Now, of course the methodology and conclusions we reached contain a few caveats, which we will explain below.
 However, by analyzing thousands of guest lists and events created on our guest list management platform over the past year, we think we’ve been able to come up with some helpful data that can give you a general idea on what to expect from your overall guest list while waiting for those RSVPs to come back to you.

-The breakdown isn’t complex.
 On average, 83 percent of guests indicated that they were coming to our users’ weddings while 17 percent of invitees declined their invitation.
 In other words, if you have a 100-person guest list, you can expect 83 guests on your big day and 17 people to decline.
+Of course, a number of factors will affect how many guests actually attend YOUR wedding day.
+One of the biggest factors is location.
+If you are having a destination wedding or most of your invitees will need to travel, you can expect a higher number of declines.